All Episodes

 I'm glad to.

-You know, for example, you had this recently I don't know anybody that I mean that it's crazy.
+I don't know anybody that, I mean, that it's crazy.

-I don't know if you saw the Dave Chappelle special on Netflix that created such an an outcry.
+I don't know if you saw the Dave Chappelle special on Netflix that created such an outcry.

 I could care less.

-But you know, the worst part is if they're trying to make fun of me and they're not funny.
+But, you know, the worst part is if they're trying to make fun of me and they're not funny.

 And a lot of these guys have become so political, they're unwatchable.

-You know, I look at Colbert, Fallon, or Jimmy Kimmel, it's just their ratings are so low, it's like 70% lower than when Letterman was battling Jay Leno.
+It's like 70% lower than when Letterman was battling Jay Leno.

 That's how low they've gotten.

-Um I like to watch Chris Rock.
+I like to watch Chris Rock.

 I like to watch Dave Chappelle.

-Uh do they say outrageous things?
+Do they say outrageous things?

 Yeah, they do.